Volumes of subset Minkowski sums and the Lyusternik region: The relevance of fractional superadditivity

 The Bondareva-Shapley theorem states that $f$ is fractionally superadditive if and only if there exists $t\in A(f)$ such that $\sum_{i\in [M]} t_i=f([M])$.

 The reader may consult \cite{Mad08:game} for a review of the cooperative game theory literature, including the Bondareva-Shapley theorem, from the viewpoint of information theory.

-{\bf Acknowledgments:} M.M. was supported in part by the U.S. National Science Foundation (NSF) through grants DMS-1409504 and CCF-1346564.
+{\bf Acknowledgments:} M.M. was supported in part by the U.S. National Science Foundation (NSF) through grant DMS-1409504.
 This research was begun during the stay of the authors at the Isaac Newton Institute for the Mathematical Sciences, Cambridge, UK during the ``Discrete Analysis'' program in 2011; we are grateful to Liyao Wang for some useful discussions at that time.
 Its completion was supported by the NSF under Grant No. 1440140, while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, for the ``Geometric and Functional Analysis and Applications'' program during the fall semester of 2017.
+We thank two anonymous referees for detailed and pertinent feedback on an earlier version, which improved the clarity of the exposition in several places.

+{\bf Data Availability:} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.